golang-leipzig/golang-leipzig.github.io/content/posts/meetup-rust-x-go-everything-is-open-source.md

 > once believed to be safe.

-This meetup is intended as an interactive session: Let's compile some demo code, C, Go, Rust, etc., and see how far it can be reversed with contemporary tooling.
-Bring your laptop, C, Rust, Go (or other) compiler and your favorite LLM-based assistants.
+This meetup is intended as an interactive session: Let's compile some demo code, C, Go, Rust, Zig, etc., and see how far it can be reversed with contemporary tooling.
+Bring your laptop, a compiler and your favorite LLM-based assistants.
+Lightning talks on fun topics around binaries welcome.

 We'll meet in person at [Basislager Leipzig](https://basislager.co), at